Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 Palm Canyon Drive goes from North to South, and the simplest way to explain it is that the further South you go, the more chain hotels and big brand restaurants you’ll find, and the further north you venture, the more ‘European’ feel, unique boutiques, cafes and upscale dining offerings you’ll encounter.
 There are exceptions, of course.

-Hot tip: homeowners typically don’t need to pay tax on monthly rentals, but do on short term rentals, so staying a long time can save you considerably more than 2-3 week stays.
+Hot tip: homeowners typically don’t need to pay tax on monthly rentals, but do on short term rentals, so staying a bit longer can save considerably more than 2-3 week stays.
+Four weeks probably costs the same or less as three, particularly when you add in the Airbnb tips to save money.

 Many of the chain hotels are found on the Southern part of Palm Canyon Drive, and this includes options like the Renaissance, Viceroy, Kimpton Rowan and Hyatt.
 These locations all put guests within walking distance of Palm Canyon Drive, where most of the food, shopping and drinking is found.